The value of a follower

 Engage your followers

 Once your community begins to flourish, maintain a loyal Twitter following by interacting with them in relevant conversations.
-Here are several ways your business can stay top of mind with followers throughout the year.
+Here are several ways that your business can stay front of mind with followers throughout the year.

 - Collect feedback to build a better business